jse-h/DigitalOcean-dropletsetup/README.md

 ## Requirements

 This guide is designed for users who are familiar with idea of remote cloud-based servers, what Linux is, but are not sure on how to set up a cloud-based server to host and manage.
-For this guide, we will be specifically using the **Arch Linux image** and **Windows operating systems**.
-Settings and commands will vary based on the user’s operating system.
+For this guide, we will be specifically using the **Arch Linux image**.

 Users should also be familiar with or have: